Ohio Sex Offender Registration

 Ohio's law governing the registration and classification of sex offenders and the community-notification requirements are contained in Ohio Revised Code Chapter 2950.
 This chapter of Ohio law has been "on the books" since 1963.
 In fact, for 30 years, it was seldom used.
 Also, the legislature never did a single amendment to R.C.
 2950 in three decades.

-In 1994 a convicted sex offender in New Jersey abducted, raped and killed a neighbor's young child, Megan Kanka.
+In 1994 a convicted sex offender in New Jersey abducted, raped, and killed a neighbor's young child, Megan Kanka.
 New Jersey enacted a law requiring registration of sex offenders and notification to the community of the offender's presence.
 This became known as "Megan's Law".
 The law was challenged on various constitutional grounds.
 In 1995, the New Jersey Supreme Court upheld the constitutionality of "Megan's Law".

-Shortly after the New Jersey's Supreme Court found sex offender registration and notification to be constitutional, Congress the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act ("the Jacob Wetterling Act").
+Shortly after New Jersey's Supreme Court found sex offender registration and notification to be constitutional, Congress the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act ("the Jacob Wetterling Act").
 This Act required states to implement a registry of sex offenders and those who commit crimes against children.
 Two years later, the Act was amended to require community-notification provisions.
 The Jacob Wetterling Act became known nationally as "Megan's Law" since it mirrored New Jersey's "Megan's Law".

 The federal Megan's Law requires states to adopt registration and community-notification provisions or face the loss of federal money.
 Oddly enough, the funds that were threatened to be taken from states that didn't adopt a Megan's Law were earmarked for crime fighting.

 In 1996, Ohio signed on to the federal Megan's Law and amended O.R.C.
-2950 and created Ohio's first comprehensive registration, classification, and notification system for convicted sex offenders.
+2950, and created Ohio's first comprehensive registration, classification, and notification system for convicted sex offenders.
 Just one year later, the defense bar argued an ex post facto claim before the Ohio Supreme Court in State v.
-Cook .
+Cook.
 An ex post facto law is Latin for "from after the action".
 Lawyers typically define it is a "retroactive law".
 Retroactive laws are customarily deemed unconstitutional because true ex post facto laws retroactively change the legal consequences of acts committed prior to the enactment of a law.
-Ex post facto laws may bring a crime into a more severe category than it was at the time it was committed; or, it may increase the punishment prescribed for a crime than would have been set at the time of the illegal act.
+Ex post facto laws may bring a crime into a more severe category than it was at the time it was committed; or, it may increase the punishment prescribed for a crime that would have been set at the time of the illegal act.
 The Ohio Supreme Court upheld Megan's Law and did not find any ex post facto violation.

 The defense bar and ACLU continued to challenge Megan's Law across the country.
 In Ohio, similar challenges were made on the following legal theories: Megan's Law impermissibly intruded on the convicted sex offender's right to maintain privacy, to acquire property, to pursue an occupation, and to maintain a favorable reputation.
 Also, the Double Jeopardy argument failed as did an equal protection challenge and a separation of powers challenge.